 Dr. Jerry Rankin is the president emeritus of the Southern Baptist International Mission Board (IMB).
 He served with the IMB for 40 years, the last 17 years as president.
 Prior to becoming president of the IMB, Dr. Rankin and his wife Bobbye served for 23 years in Asia, initially as missionaries in Indonesia, the largest Muslim country in the world.
 He has authored several books and is also Adjunct Faculty at Columbia International University.

 Trevor, Katie and their three children live in Columbia, South Carolina where he serves as the Managing Director of the Zwemer Center for Muslim Studies.
-He is also a professor of Muslim Studies and Missions studies at Columbia International University (CIU).
-He and his wife served as missionaries with Youth with a Mission for seven years.
-During their missionary service, they worked in South Asia among a 100% Muslim population.
+He is also a professor of Muslim Studies and Intercultural Studies at Columbia International University (CIU).
+He and his wife served as missionaries and worked in South Asia among a 100% Muslim population.
 After returning from the field, Trevor completed a Master’s Degree from Columbia International University in Muslim Studies.
-He is a PhD candidate at the Melbourne School of Theology.
+He also has a Ph.D. in Muslim Christian Relations from the Australian College of Theology.

 Phil Parshall is one of the leading authorities on ministry to Muslims.
 He and his wife Julie have over 40 years experience sharing the love of Christ with Muslims in Asia.
 In 1962 they joined with International Christian Fellowship (now SIM) in Bangladesh and later served in the Philippines.
 Phil has authored numerous books on Islam and Muslim evangelism.